GraceAlaye/my-awesome-lesson/README.md

 person["status"] = " ";
 console.log("status: " + person.status);
 ```
-** TODO 5 :** Lets give our character a awesome quote, so we just say what they always say.
+** TODO 5 :** Lets give our character an awesome quote, so we just say what they always say.
 A slogan of sorts.
+In this step  we are just adding  a quote to our player.
+After we complete this step it will print out all of our information .
+Go try it and complete your app!
 ```javascript
 #!/usr/bin/env node
 // TODO 5 : Create a function that prints a quote of the character